StuartPeile/fed-court/README.md

 4. Wat-If the Bicep scripts to get a full log of what the run will change on the Azure subscription through the deployment
 5. Deploy to the Azure Subscription
 6. Check that the system is up and running using jtalk/url-health-check-action@v4.
 This calls the /healthy url of the web app that uses the sql connection string in the keyvault and executes a simple query on the database.
 If there were any issues, this would fail.

+### Bicep

+The bicep has a main.bicep file and then components are split off into their own files (modules).
+This is a clean approach, cuts down on the size of one big main bicep file and allows the modules to be reused by other possible pipelines in the future.

 #### Logging and Monitoring